thelogtree/web/README.md

 # Frontend/Web App

 Note: You may need to make some tweaks to the codebase to get it up and running / eliminate errors.
+Also, the codebase is relatively messy right now.
+There is a lot of code still in the repo from a prior feature.
+Please ignore irrelevant code.

 ## Development Setup